BigBang1112/preserve-defaultcar/README.md

 ## Why not keep it just for Editor++?

-Editor++ is quite a big mapping package, while in different scenarios, you just want to validate the map you're given (with the correct car) and don't need any of the mapping tools.
+Editor++ by XertroV is quite a big mapping package, while in different scenarios, you just want to validate the map you're given (with the correct car) and don't need any of the mapping tools.

 Editor++ also automatically disables itself on each new update, which brings more confusion to the table.

 ## Special thanks

-To XetroV, who originally found the solution.
+To XertroV, who originally found the solution.